p4treina/trade_volume_prediction/presentation.md

 - Treat it as a (uni/multi)variate time series forecast problem,
     - Stationarity is preferred
 - Use traditional supervised ML
+    - Gradient Boosting algorithms have proven to be very effective.
 - LSTM*

 ### Conclusions